 Pressure and temperature

-Check the flange rating for pressure and temperature limits.
+Check the flange rating against real operating and design conditions.

 Installation factors